rur/good/README.md

 Re-generate the routing code for the portal settings page based on the `./portal/settings/routemap.toml` file.

+#### Good Starter ...

+    $ good starter ./portal/helpers/pagestarter

+Output a folder contianing a set of files for customizing the page scaffold using the `good page` command.
+Good page has a `--starter-template` flag for specifying a dir containing starter files.

 ### Intro

 #### 1. Generate clear, grok-able code